MicrosoftDocs/dynamics-365-intelligent-order-management/topics/troubleshoot-trial-sign-up.md

 The region you selected when you created your tenant must match the region you select when you sign up for the trial.
 For example, if you selected Europe as your region during tenant creation, you cannot select United States as your region when deploying your trial.

 > [!NOTE]
-> There have been some issues deploying environments in Canada, so it is suggested that you deploy your environment in another region.
+> There have been some reported issues deploying environments in Canada, so it is suggested that you deploy your environment in another region.

-The purpose of a preview trial is to test in public and incorporate feedback improvements into later updates.
-The Commerce team will continue to monitor trial feedback and provide updated instructions as needed.